KnK has a terrible cast of side-characters

 That's why we respect death.
 It allows us to forgive those who couldn't finish their journeys.

-But wasn’t the whole point that one should choose death after completing their “journey”?
-Why is death now portrayed as mercy for those who failed to do so?
+Wasn't the entire point that one should choose death after completing their "journey"?
+Why is death now being presented as mercy for those who failed to do so?

 Which is it?

-Is death the reward for finishing, or the pardon for failing?
+Is death the reward for completion, or the pardon for failure?

 All lives hold equal value, you see.
 The fact that it's yours does not mean it belongs solely to you.